LouisIsbister/set-theory-venn-diagram/README.md

 #
 # Running the program:
 # The program is run via the main method which is located in the "Main" class.
+# To run your own expressions simply run the main method, you will greeted with a dialog box that
+# asks you to enter an expression, once you have entered your expression, click "confirm", this will
+# parse and display your expression if it is valid.
-# In order to run your own expressions navigate to the "Main" class, in the main method there is
+# Then, if you want to run a new expression navigate to the "Menu" icon in the top left
-# a local string variable called "expression".
-Enter your own expressions here string and run
-# the main method, this will execute your own expressions.
+# and select the "Enter new expression" item.
+This will allow you to enter a new expression.
 #
 #
 # Sets:
 #   A set is a collection of unique elements that represent a group of data.
 In this application